idanalyzer/id-analyzer-php-sdk/README.md

 $docupass->setAMLDatabase("global_politicians,eu_meps,eu_cors"); // limit AML check to only PEPs
 $docupass->enableAMLStrictMatch(true); // make AML matching more strict to prevent false positives
 $docupass->generateContract("Template ID", "PDF", array("somevariable"=>"somevalue")); // automate paperwork by generating a document autofilled with ID data
+$docupass->signContract("Template ID", "PDF", array("somevariable"=>"somevalue")); // get user to sign a document as part of the identity verification process
 ```

 Now we need to write a **callback script** or if you prefer to call it a **webhook**, to receive the verification results.
 This script will be called as soon as user finishes identity verification.
 In this guide, we will name it **docupass_callback.php**: